-1. Reporting entity
+Reporting entity

-These financial statements are for Kiwi Insurance Limited (the "Company"), as a separate legal entity, for the year ended 30 June 2020 and were approved for issue by the Board of Directors on 7 September 2020.
+These financial statements are for Kiwi Insurance Limited (the "Company") for the year ended 30 June 2021 and were approved for issue by the Board of Directors on 26 October 2021.
 The Company is a wholly owned and controlled subsidiary of Kiwi Group Holdings Limited ("KGH").
 The ultimate shareholder of the Company is the New Zealand Crown (the "Crown").
 On 10 June 2013 the Reserve Bank of New Zealand ("RBNZ") confirmed that the Company has been granted a licence under section 19 of the Insurance (Prudential Supervision) Act 2010 ("IPSA").
 The Company is registered under the Companies Act 1993 and was incorporated in New Zealand on 31 October 2001.
 Its principal activity is the provision of insurance products and services to retail customers of Kiwibank Limited, a related party.
 The Company also acts as a reinsurer for certain credit card insurance contracts.
 The Company is designated as a for-profit entity for financial reporting purposes.